arku1213/RL-FinMath-Causality/DailyLog.md

 Next goals:

-- Looking into other RL algos + looking into the algos that are already used for Black Scholes (ex.
-SAC, Adam Algorithm)
+- Looking into other RL algos + looking into the algos that are already used for Black Scholes
-- Looking into deep learning
 - Reading up on theory - such as "Deep Hedging", "Q-learning"
-- Look into simulated annealing
 - Looking into constraints (such as fair price has to be between 0 and 30)
 - Expand model to higher periods (look into using C++)
 - Higher n-nomial models